-Required Course Texts: All available through the University of Toronto Bookstore
+Required Course Texts: All available through the Law School Bookstore.

 - Esther de Waal & Kathleen Norris, Seeking God; The Way of St. Benedict.
-(Collegeville: Liturgical Press, 2001). - Dietrich Bonhoeffer, Life Together (New York: Harper and Row, 1954). - Jean Vanier, From Brokenness to Community (New York: Paulist Press, 1992). - Anthony Bloom, Beginning to Pray (New York: Paulist Press, 1970). - St. Benedict, St. Benedict's Rule. - Readings posted on-line (only a few are listed here) - The Bible - The Book of Alternative Services
+(Collegeville: Liturgical Press, 2001). - Dietrich Bonhoeffer, Life Together (New York: Harper and Row, 1954). - Jean Vanier, From Brokenness to Community (New York: Paulist Press, 1992). - Readings posted on-line (only a few are listed here) - The Bible - The Book of Alternative Services